No, I have not dropped off the internet 🙂 but things have been extremely busy both at work and in my little writing studio.

 Johann Georg Elser was born Johann Georg Müller on January 4, 1903, the out-of-wedlock son of a cartwright’s daughter.
 One year later, his mother married a timber merchant and landowner named Ludwig Elser, who adopted the boy.
 The stepfather was apparently an alcoholic and violent while drunk, which may have motivated the stepson’s becoming a teetotaler.

 Georg (he went by his middle name) apprenticed as a lathe worker but, for health reasons, switched to carpentry, and eventually graduated best in his class in trade school.
-He then worked as a master joiner and cabinet maker, eventually settling down in Konstanz on the Boden Lake (near the Swiss border) for a manufacturer of grandfather’s clocks.
+He then worked as a master joiner and cabinet maker, after a while settling down in Konstanz on the Boden Lake (near the Swiss border) where he worked for a manufacturer of “grandfather’s clocks”.

 He joined the “Red Front Fighters League” (an organization affiliated with the German Communist Party) in 1928, but dropped out after one year.
 What I have read of his biography suggests a highly introverted man who mostly kept to himself, except for joining a local music club where he played the zither (apparently with some proficiency).